 • investments

-• fundraising campaigns, etc.
+• sponsorships, etc.

-How accounting helps temples?
+How accounting helps churches?

 • Software assistance: chapels can save significant amounts by implementing effective digital solutions.
 Such software may automatically create ledgers, reducing the time spent working with registers.